 - In the present world, the preferences of consumers are shifting from branch banking to internet banking or phone banking.

 - It creates problems for the branches of the banks who find it difficult to introduce the new products that are based on technology.
 Due to this, retaining customers is becoming difficult.
 Also, in some of the cases, the huge investment is made by the banks in the technology but they are unable to exploit them fully.

-- The main function of the retail banking includes credit, deposits and the management of the money.
+- The main function of retail banking includes credit, deposits, and the management of the money.
 Credit is offered by the retail banks to purchase the house, cars, furniture, etc. Under the deposit function, a safe place is provided by the banks to the individuals to invest their money and in return, the consumer will get the prescribed interest.
 Lastly, under the money management function, retail banks manage the money of the customer with the help of the checking accounts, debit cards, etc.

-- Retail Banking is the major form of commercial banking that provides different services mainly targeting retail customers rather than the corporate clients.
+- Retail Banking is the major form of commercial banking that provides different services mainly targeting retail customers rather than corporate clients.

 - There are several products and services that the retail banks provide and these products are the designing keeping in mind the requirement, the large segment of the consumers.

 - The various products or services offered by the retail banks include Checking accounts, Savings accounts, Debit cards, Credit cards, Money orders, Wire transfers, Mortgages and home loans, auto loans, etc. Due to this variety of services, retail banking has a large base of the customers and hence, they have a large number of transactions with the small values.